 Related articles:

-Make sure your cat is fully vaccinated against diseases it might contract.
-This includes worming and tick treatment.
-I recommend you buy preventative medicine from your vet instead of cheaper products sold in a supermarket.
-Tabitha has Bravecto flea treatment, which lasts three months.
-Stronghold includes flea, worming and ticks Drontal and Milbemax are recommended for ticks and worms.
-If your feline is under the Pet Health Care Club, these are included in the scheme.
+Ensure your cat is up-to-date on vaccinations, including worming and tick treatment.
+Opt for preventative medicine from your vet, as it’s often more reliable than cheaper alternatives in supermarkets.
+For example, Tabitha uses Bravecto flea treatment, lasting three months, and Stronghold for flea, worm, and tick protection.
+Drontal and Milbemax are recommended for ticks and worms.
+If your cat is part of a Pet Health Care Club, or a scheme with an independent veterinary practice, these treatments may be included in the scheme.

 Allow your cat to toilet naturally outdoors but pick up the faeces using poo bags.